tailhook/abstract-ns/README.rst

 * Defines what is a name and what is a result of service discovery
 * Uses futures-rs for asynchronous stuff
 * Has interface to receive updates (name changes)
+* Allows some kind of DNS routing, is a way to specify different sources for different names, for example: serve `*.consul` from local consul, other names from conventional DNS servers.

 Note: abstract-ns v0.2 is very different product than v0.1